cecid/hermes-docs/docs/source/communicating_hermes2_through_web_service.rst

 **-- SOAP Request Message --**

-The Sender Web Service requires elements with namespace URI http://service.as2.edi.cecid.hku.hk/ and namespace prefix tns.
+The Sender Web Service requires elements with namespace URI http://service.as2.edi.cecid.hku.hk/ and namespace prefix :code:`tns`.

 The sample SOAP request for sender web service is shown below: